beekeeper-studio/beekeeper-studio/docs/installation/linux.md

 You can also install Beekeeper Studio through Snapcraft (also part of the Ubuntu Store).
 Use either the Snap Store link below, or install through the terminal.

-**Please Note** Some features are unavailable in the Snap version of Beekeeper Studio due to the security model of Snap packages.
+!!! warning
-{: .alert .alert-warning}
+    Some features are unavailable in the Snap version of Beekeeper Studio due to the security model of Snap packages.

 `snap` is pre-installed on Ubuntu 16.04+, and can be installed on [Fedora](https://snapcraft.io/docs/installing-snap-on-fedora), and [Arch](https://snapcraft.io/docs/installing-snap-on-arch-linux)